splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/5-traces/2-spans.md

 weight: 2
 ---

-While we examine our spans, let's look at several features that you get out of the box without code modifications when using Zero config Auto-Instrumentation on top of tracing:
+While we examine our spans, let's look at several features that you get out of the box without code modifications when using **Zero Configuration Auto Instrumentation** on top of tracing:

 Due to the fact there are several different routes First, in the Waterfall Pane, make sure the `customers-service:SELECT petclinic.owners`  or similar span is selected as shown in the screenshot below: